Events in Baguio

 market

-Seasonal markets, night markets, and bazaars where local products, crafts, and food are sold.
+Seasonal markets, night markets, and bazaars offering local crafts, highland produce, and street food

 religious